OGRECave/ogre/README.md

 We welcome all contributions to OGRE, be that new plugins, bugfixes, extensions, tutorials, documentation, example applications, artwork or pretty much anything else!
-If you would like to contribute to the development of OGRE, please create a pull request on [bitbucket](https://bitbucket.org/sinbad/ogre/pull-requests/) or [github](https://github.com/OGRECave/ogre/pulls).
+If you would like to contribute to the development of OGRE, please create a [pull request](https://github.com/OGRECave/ogre/pulls).

 ## Getting Support
 Please use our [community support forums](http://forums.ogre3d.org/) if you need help or